usergeek/canistergeek_ic_rust/README.md

 - `canistergeek_ic_rust::monitor` - stored data for cycles and memory consumes ~6.5Mb per year per canister (assuming data points every 5 minutes).
 - `canistergeek_ic_rust::logger` - depends on the length of messages and their number.
 (There is an [issue](https://github.com/dfinity/cdk-rs/issues/212) with heap memory size after upgrade).

+## API change in 0.3.0 version

+> Starting from version 0.3.0 `Monitor` has new API methods:
+> - `updateInformation` method will replace `collectMetrics` method
+> - `getInformation` method will replace `getMetrics` method

+New methods provide an opportunity to evolve API in the future.

+Legacy methods (`collectMetrics` and `getMetrics`) still available.

 ## Metrics

 ### Collecting the data

 Data can be collected in two ways: automatically and manually

-1. Manually by calling `collectCanisterMetrics` external public method
+1. Manually by calling `updateCanistergeekInformation` public method of your canister.
-2. Automatically by calling `canistergeek_ic_rust::monitor::collec_metrics();` in "update" methods in your canister to guarantee desired "Collect metrics" frequency.
-In some cases you may want to collect metrics in every "update" method to get the full picture in realtime and see how "update" methods influence canister price and capacity.
+2. Automatically by calling `canistergeek_ic_rust::monitor::update_information` or `canistergeek_ic_rust::monitor::collect_metrics` in "update" methods in your canister to guarantee desired "Collect metrics" frequency.<br>In some cases you may want to collect metrics in every "update" method to get the full picture in realtime and see how "update" methods influence canister price and capacity.

 #### Update calls